ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 }
 ```

-In the lambda function you can test the LLM:
+In the lambda function, you can test the LLM:

 ```python
 import boto3